 If you have chosen the path of becoming a Project Management Professional, you need to understand the concepts tested on the PMP Exam and have a solid study strategy in order to get your certification.
 The exam is quite in-depth and there is a lot to learn, and we’re here to help!

 The good news is that we have come up with a great PMP Exam Study Plan to help you succeed, keep reading to find out more:

 The Project Management Professional certification exam consists of 200 multiple choice options.
 25 of the multiple-choice questions are based on quality control and monitoring.
 These specific questions, however, are placed randomly throughout the exam.
 They are not marked as part of the results, but you need to answer each question of your PMP exam carefully.

-Project Management Professional exam questions derived from five key project management groups:
+Project Management Professional exam questions are derived from three domains:

 Project Management Professional certification exam prep takes a serious amount of time.
 If you are already working in an industry and pursuing certification in your spare time, you need a quality PMP study plan to ensure you are using your valuable time effectively.

 Evaluate your workload and schedule for the months leading up to the exam date and set specific amounts of time that you can dedicate to your PMP studies.